 Why Disney?
 Why Now?

 Of course, some of the most popular rides require planning ahead, too, so you’ll have to apply for Fast Passes as soon as you get hotel reservations.
-Our favorites are “Star Wars: A Galactic Spectacular Fireworks” at Disney’s Hollywood Studios; “Frozen Ever After” and “Soarin’ Around The World” at Epcot; “Kilimanjaro Safaris” and the nighttime spectacular “Rivers of Light” at Animal Kingdom.
+Our current favorites are “Millennium Falcon: Smugglers Run” at Star Wars Land; “Toy Story Mania!” at Disney’s Hollywood Studios; “Frozen Ever After” and “Soarin’ Around The World” at Epcot; “Na’vi River Journey” and the nighttime spectacular “Rivers of Light” at Animal Kingdom.

-Why Families Like Staying at Disney Springs
+Why Families Like Disney Springs

 At all Disney Spring hotels, there’s plenty of space to be family — or the hot young couple you were #bk.
 Book yourselves some childcare (with advance notice to the concierge) and you can indulge at a local Spa, hit the fitness center, or go clubbing.
 Any of these hotels are also a very handy base to explore the many other Orlando family-friendly, non-theme park attractions during your Florida vacation.